-DOING BUSINESS IN SINGAPORE & ASEAN
+DOING BUSINESS IN ASEAN

 To provide members with a channel to reach into South East Asian markets, we actively engage with British Chambers and Business Groups in the South-East Asian region.
 The geographic spread of the network provides a strong business community in the region, giving members who are already established or intend to establish themselves in South East Asia a validated third party contact to provide representation, services, information and guidance.
 Members of the British Chamber in Singapore are entitled to member rates for events hosted by the regional Chambers around ASEAN upon request.

 BRITAIN BRUNEI BUSINESS FORUM